andrewshumway/Fusion_getPut/README.md

 # Overview

-Utilities for getting or putting a 4.x Fusion App or a set of objects in Fusion 3.x which share a common name prefix.
+Utilities for getting or putting a 4.x or F5.x Fusion App or a set of objects in Fusion 3.x which share a common name prefix.

 This set of utilities can be used to import and export, tier migration, or backup.
 Other utilities for renaming projects and performing rudimentary search/replace operations